MahefaIvan/Algorithms/README.md

 # Algorithms

-this repository is all about algorithm and datastructure implementation
+this repository is all about algorithm challenges problem solving and datastructure implementation